Year-Round Dental Promotion

 Annual dental exams can help us detect signs of gum disease and recommend proper care.
 Schedule your pet’s dental cleaning within 30 days of their exam to save 15% on the procedure.

 Did you know that your pet can be susceptible to gingivitis, or worse, periodontitis?
 In truth, our four-legged friends need routine dental care just like we do, but many cats and dogs develop gum disease as early as 3 years old*.
 Chewing on toys and dental treats will not prevent plaque and tartar from adhering to your pet’s teeth.
-Only professional pet dental care provided by your veterinarian will keep their teeth clean and plaque-free.
+Only professional dog and cat teeth cleaning provided by your veterinarian will keep their teeth clean and plaque-free.
 Here in Irvine, our dental services are designed to not only clean your pet’s teeth, but improve their overall quality of life.
 An unhealthy mouth can lead to an unhealthy body, and our goal is to prevent that from taking place.

 *The American Veterinary Dental College

-Before any dental procedure, we need to examine your pet fully and run diagnostics to ensure that anesthesia will be safe for them.
-All dental cleanings must be performed under anesthesia, so that we can safely remove plaque and tartar from below the gum line, where many dental problems occur.
+Before any dog or cat teeth cleaning procedure, we need to examine your pet fully and run diagnostics to ensure that anesthesia will be safe for them.
+All teeth cleanings must be performed under anesthesia, so that we can safely remove plaque and tartar from below the gum line, where many dental problems occur.

 - Bad breath